jannikG95/NapierGeoTools/QueryOsmAPI/README.md

 ArrayList <Location> locationsFound = facade.findLocationsWithRegEx("cof*e*", parser1.getMapRange(), parser1);

 ```
-locationsFound now contains all the found locations.
+<code>locationsFound</code> now contains all the found locations.
 The radial search queries need a <code>currentLocation</code> to the define the search area.

 For prior analysis of the existing tags the tags can be printed either to the console or the a text file.
 ```